 Answer: Normally, assuming you are in good general health, the longer you can hold off before commencing your Social Security benefits, the better off you'll be financially.
 That's because if you start collecting at age 62, the Social Security Administration reduces your benefits by a set percentage for each month BEFORE YOU REACH YOUR FULL RETIREMENT AGE ("FRA").
 This makes sense because you'll be receiving benefits for 3 to 5 years longer than someone who waited until their FRA.
 The maximum reduction at age 62 will be 25% for people who reached age 62 in 2013 and 30% for people born after 1959.
 For example, someone born in 1960 (whose FRA is 67 years old) that starts collecting Social Security at age 62 will have their monthly benefits reduced by a full 30%.
 If they waited until they were 63 to begin collecting, their benefits would be reduced by 25%, if 64 by 20%, if 65 by 13.3%, if 66 by 6.7%.
 So you can see, it makes financial sense to hold off commencing your Social Security benefits IF you can afford to AND IF you're in good health!
 You can delay starting your Social Security benefits until you reach Age 70.
 The benefit of delaying your collection of Social Security is that you will receive 8% more each year from your FRA year (e.g. 67) until you reach age 70 (an extra 24% per month).

-Question: What are the details of New Jersey’s Senior Freeze Property Tax Reimbursement?
+Question: What are the details of New Jersey’s Property Tax Relief Programs, including the new ‘STAY NJ’ program??

 Question: What are the most important next steps when a Senior loses their spouse or loved one?